courselabs/docker/labs/multi-stage/README.md

 docker port whoami1
 ```

-> The `EXPOSE` instruction tells Docker the target port for the container.
+> The `EXPOSE` instruction tells Docker the target port for the container; when you use the `-P` flag Docker publishes all exposed ports.

 Now you can use the app: